Athanasius Contra Mundum « Catholic Insight

-Today is the memorial of one of the most heroic bishops in the history of the Church, the great Saint Athanasius (+373), who stood contra mundum, against the world – mighty foe of Arianism, and the hero of Blessed John Henry Cardinal Newman, whose essays on the fourth-century bishop still make for delightful and edifying reading.
+Today, the second day of May, is the memorial of one of the most heroic bishops in the history of the Church, the great Saint Athanasius (+373), who stood contra mundum, against the world.
+He was mighty foe of the pernicious heresy of Arius, who denied the full divinity of Christ, and the hero of Blessed John Henry Cardinal Newman, whose essays on the fourth-century bishop still make for delightful and edifying reading.
 Highly recommended.

-It was by studying the early Church that Newman realized that there was no ‘Anglican’ via media between what he saw as the ‘excesses’ of Rome and the poverty of stripped-down Protestantism.
+It was by studying the early Church Fathers that Newman realized that there was no ‘Anglican’ via media between what he saw as the ‘excesses’ of Rome and the poverty of stripped-down Latitudiniarian Protestantism.
 No, from the very beginning, Newman discovered, there was only Catholicism, with all that entails, and as he famously concluded ’to delve into history is to cease do be a Protestant’.
 Quite so.

 Athanasius was consecrated bishop of the great see of Alexandria in 328, while still very young (some even dispute whether he was of the then-canonical age of 30).
 As the current bishop, Alexander, lay dying, the people acclaimed ‘Athanasius for bishop!’, as they would do in the African city of Hippo for Augustine toward the end of the same century.

-Athanasius thought of fleeing, realizing the difficulties that taking on the task of bishop would bring in such a world, but, like Augustine and countless others through the ages, he accepted God’s will.
+Athanasius thought of fleeing, realizing the difficulties that taking on the task of bishop would bring in such a world, but, like Augustine and countless others through the ages, he accepted God’s will an the cross laid upon him.
 Even before his episcopacy, as Bishop Alexander’s theological peritus, young Athanasius was one of the main influences at the Council of Nicaea in 325, convoked by the Emperor Constantine primarily to determine the foundational question of ‘who was Christ?’ (as well as fixing a universal date for Easter), which would be the defining question of his episcopacy.

-For there soon arose the mysterious figure of Arius, a deacon, also from Alexandria, who had come to the conclusion with his logic-chopping mind that Christ was, and could not be, God, not in the sense that the Father was God.
-For was not God but one, and undivided?
+For there soon arose the mysterious figure of Arius, a deacon, also from Alexandria, who had come to the conclusion with his logic-chopping mind that Christ was not, and could not be, God – not in the sense that the Father was God.
+For was not God one and undivided?
 How could He give His nature to another?
 Christ therefore must have been created at some point (‘there was a time when he was not’, was the Arian catchphrase).
 Christ was the greatest of God the Father’s creations, perhaps, but a creature nonetheless.
 Such was Arianism, a theory that grew wildly popular, spread by hymns and jingles, and quite conducive to the Emperor’s frame of mind.
-After all, if Christ be not God, then God was quite distant and remote, and he, Caesar, would again be all-supreme.
+After all, if Christ be not God, then God was quite distant and remote, with no Mediator – and he, Caesar, would again be all-supreme.
 Christ, as a creature just like Caesar, could bend to his will.

 Of course, the consistent orthodox belief of the Church is that Christ truly is God.
 As the creed from Nicaea (and the later council of Constantinople) has it, Christ is ‘God from God, Light from Light, true God from true God, consubstantial with the Father’.